akrawchyk/akrawchyk-web/src/resume.md

 - Delivering successful enterprise solutions on cross-functional agile teams by building core product features for clients including Best Buy, Under Armour, Target, and Lowe's.
 - Designing data-intensive and API driven applications in a service-oriented architecture.
+- Mentoring junior developers and influencing the direction of the mentorship program in the Tech Mentors committee.
 - Leading the direction for cross-team front end architecture by growing adoption of the Vue JS framework and leading knowledge sharing meetings for collaborative learning.
-- Mentoring junior developers and influencing the direction of the mentorship program in the Tech Mentors committee.
-- Reduced the complexity of front end architecture by migrating to NPM
-- Improved cross-project consistency which minimized developer overhead and code duplication by extracting and publishing reusable modules.
+- Reduced the complexity of front end architecture by migrating to NPM and continuing to improve cross-project consistency and developer experience by publishing reusable modules.
-- Improved UX by reducing response times for Stock Transfer tool from 20+ seconds to under 3 seconds by restructuring the API.
+- Improved user experience by reducing response times for the Stock Transfer tool from 20+ seconds to under 3 seconds by restructuring the API.
 - Automated BULQ.com auctions saving 8+ hours per week of manual curating.
-- Reduced warehouse receiving costs ~40% per unit by introducing Mass Receiving and Template Receiving, also reduced warehouse processing costs by implementing the Exceptions Research tool.
+- Reduced warehouse receiving costs ~40% per unit by introducing Mass Receiving and Template Receiving, reduced warehouse processing costs by implementing the Exceptions Research tool.

 ### <span>iStrategyLabs</span> <span>2014--2017</span> {.split}

 _Senior Web Developer_

-- Led a team of front end developers including code reviews, mentoring, and technical direction for projects and tooling.
+- Led a team of front end developers; responsibilities included code reviews, mentoring, and technical direction for projects and tooling.
 - Interfaced with client stakeholders to determine requirements, estimates, and priorities for tasks.
-- Wrote code and consulted for client Django and JS projects, collaborated with UX designers to build features.
+- Wrote code and consulted for client Django and JavaScript projects, collaborated with UX designers to build features.
-- Worked with directors to screen candidates and interview and hire new teammates.
+- Worked with directors to screen, interview, and hire new teammates.
 - Notable projects: Volkswagen Rival Road game (Phaser.io), Luden’s Beatbox (React, Web Audio, Webpack), ServiceYear.org (Django, Backbone), P.A.W. dog tracker (Raspberry Pi w/BTLE, Node.js, Redis), FOSI.org (Django).

 ### <span>General Assembly</span> <span>2014--2016</span> {.split}